gsbDBI/torch-choice/docs_src/intro.md

 However, the usage of our models is not limited to this supermarket context; researchers can adjust the definition of **user** and **item** to fit any choice modeling context.
 The [related project](./projects.md) page overviews some extensions of our models to other contexts.

+## Notes on Encodings
+Since we will be using PyTorch to train our model, we represent their identities with *consecutive* integer values instead of the raw human-readable names of items (e.g., Dell 24-inch LCD monitor).
+Similarly, you would need to encode user indices and session indices as well.
+Raw item names can be encoded easily with [sklearn.preprocessing.LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) (The [sklearn.preprocessing.OrdinalEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) works as well).

 ## Components of the Choice Modeling Problem
 We aim to predict users' choices while facing multiple items available, e.g., which brand of milk the user will purchase in the supermarket.